 The City Attorney shall serve as the chief legal adviser to, and shall represent, elected or appointed officials, boards and commissions, and employees in the course and scope of their official duties or employment, respectively.
 The City Attorney shall represent the City in legal proceedings and shall perform any other duties prescribed by State law, by this Charter, or by ordinance or resolution.
 The Mayor shall appoint the City Attorney, with the consent of the City Council by an affirmative vote of a majority of City Council Members.
 The City Attorney may be removed from office with the concurrence of the Mayor and a majority of the City Council.
-Nothing in this Charter shall authorize or permit the Mayor or City Council to suspend, discharge, remove or otherwise discipline any Deputy City Attorney.
-It is the intent of this section that the Deputy City Attorney, all Assistant City Attorney, and all administrative personnel under the supervision of the City Attorney perform their duties and serve at his or her pleasure without interference from the Mayor or City Council.
+Nothing in this Charter shall authorize or permit the Mayor or City Council to suspend, discharge, remove or otherwise discipline any Deputy City Attorney, Assistant City Attorney or administrative staff hired and supervised by the City Attorney.
+It is the intent of this section that the Deputy City Attorney, all Assistant City Attorneys, and all administrative personnel under the supervision of the City Attorney perform their duties and serve at his or her pleasure without interference from the Mayor or City Council.